Your guide to COVID-19 and its impact on life in Canada | CBC News

 A 17-year-old dog in Hong Kong originally tested positive for the coronavirus, but was later cleared.

-On Wednesday, it was announced that the dog, which belonged to a patient with COVID-19, had died.
+On March 18, it was announced that the dog, which belonged to a patient with COVID-19, had died.
 Vets in Hong Kong say the stress and anxiety of being in quarantine while under examination may have been a contributing factor.
-Read more here.
+Read more about pets and COVID-19 here.

 WATCH | Coronavirus — How does it spread?